Zabanaa/zabanaa.github.io/_posts/2017-09-13-postgresql-password-and-privileges.md

 # The -W flag will prompt the user to enter their password
 ```

+_EDIT: From what I understand, and based on my experiments and research.
+You
+still have to pass the -h (Host) flag.
+For postgres to consider it a network
+connection.
+If you don't, you may or may not trigger the infamous 'peer
+authentication failed for user <username>'_

 ## 2. Setup Login Privileges

 To filter which users can login to a given database, run the following SQL